brimdata/zeek/README.md

 development team at [Brim Data](https://www.brimdata.io/) for inclusion with [Brimcap](https://github.com/brimdata/brimcap) and the [Brim desktop app](https://github.com/brimdata/brim).
-Most of the changes relative to mainline Zeek relate to support on Windows for generatiing Zeek logs from pcaps.
+Most of the changes relative to mainline Zeek relate to support on Windows for generating Zeek logs from pcaps.

 Community contributions are welcomed to assist with upstreaming the changes to mainline Zeek.
 Issue [zeek/951](https://github.com/zeek/zeek/issues/951) tracks this effort.
 As mainlining efforts have seen minimal traction thus far, help